UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Table: Armor and Shields

-**Shield, Wooden**: The typical shield, 10sp.
+**Shield**: The typical shield, 10sp.
 Can be splintered to negate damage from a single melee or missile attack.
-**Shield, Leaden**: Grants advantage to saves vs. magic.
-Encumbrance as *bulky*, 50sp.
-**Shield, Mirrored Bronze**: Grants advantage to saves vs. gaze attacks, 100sp.

 | Weapon          | Damage | Special | Cost | Examples                     |
 |-----------------|--------|---------|------|------------------------------|